DiogoRibeiro7/nosql-databases-labs/labs/lab01_intro/mongo_handout/README.md

   return docs;
 }

+/**
+ * Entry point that orchestrates the demo by connecting to MongoDB,
+ * printing metadata, and logging sample documents from `library.books`.
+ *
+ * @returns {Promise<void>}
+ */
 async function main() {
   let client;

   try {
-    client = await getMongoClient();
+    // Establish the client connection using the shared helper above. client = await getMongoClient();

-    const dbNames = await listDatabases(client);
+    // Provide a quick overview of what's accessible on this server. const dbNames = await listDatabases(client);
     console.log("Databases:", dbNames);

     const dbName = "library";
     const collectionName = "books";

+    // Show which collections exist in the target database so students
-    const collections = await listCollections(client, dbName);
+    // know what they can query next. const collections = await listCollections(client, dbName);
     console.log(`Collections in '${dbName}':`, collections);

-    const booksCollection = getCollection(client, dbName, collectionName);
+    // Retrieve example documents to demonstrate a basic query pipeline. const booksCollection = getCollection(client, dbName, collectionName);
     const docs = await findExampleDocuments(booksCollection);